Asian Medical Care and Insurance Plans: What Every Expat Needs To Know

 What International Citizens Should Expect for Care in Asia

 In many Asian countries, visiting the doctor for a non-urgent matter, like a sprained ankle can be very inexpensive.
 And if you feel comfortable with the local language, a short visit, and a few dollars may be all you need But the reality is that in most Asian countries there is a vast gap between public and private healthcare facilities.

 The public facilities, while often less expensive, have long wait times, compromised privacy, language barriers, and less sophisticated equipment.
 Accessing the private healthcare system via an expat health insurance plan is a more comfortable, reassuring experience.
 You can expect an English speaking physician, a private room, state of the art testing, and fewer waits.
 However, such a standard of care doesn’t come cheap and that’s where a comprehensive health insurance plan

 The Urban-Rural Divide in Asian Health Services

 It’s important to also consider your health plan from the point of view of emergency treatment.
-The standards in healthcare can vary dramatically between rural and urban environments, If you needed emergency healthcare in a rural environment, would you have to be evacuated to a regional hospital?
-If you needed assistance in a remote area, would your insurance be able to assist you?
+The standards in healthcare can vary dramatically between rural and urban environments, If you need emergency healthcare in a rural environment, would you have to be evacuated to a regional hospital?
+If you need assistance in a remote area, would your insurance be able to assist you?
 Even if you don’t envision living in a rural village, you never know where your new job and new life will send you.